bigbearlabs/BBLAccessibility/README.md

 # BBLAccessibilityApp

-## A collection of current (2014-) OS X Accessibility API techniques
+## Consolidated API for macOS Accessibility

-Gathers source from extremely valuable repos, such as [Silica] and [NMTest001], to showcase usage of features of the OS X Accesibility API.
+Fronts accessibility features from existing repos such as [Silica] and [NMTest001].

     - [x] Getting information on windows for all running apps -- using Silica.
     - [x] Getting information on the selected text -- using NMAccessibility.